Signed in as:

 filler@godaddy.com

-Understand what’s on your ballot so you can feel confident when you vote!
-These are unbiased summaries of local ballot measures, also called propositions.
-This guide does not recommend whether to vote yes or no. Instead, use this information to make your own decision.
+Use this guide to understand what’s on your ballot so you can feel confident when you vote!
+The guide provides unbiased summaries of San Francisco ballot measures, also called propositions.

 Print the guide > Print the at-a-glance >